JanusHCP/policies/disaster_recovery_policy.md

 The notification sequence is listed below:

 * The first responder is to notify the CTO.
 All known information must be relayed to the CTO.
 * The CEO is to contact the Web Services Team and inform them of the event.
-The CTO is to to begin assessment procedures.
+The CTO is to begin assessment procedures.
 * The CTO is to notify team members and direct them to complete the assessment procedures outlined below to determine the extent of damage and estimated recovery time.
 If damage assessment cannot be performed locally because of unsafe conditions, the CTO is to following the steps below.
 	* Damage Assessment Procedures:
 	* The CTO and CEO are to logically assess damage, gain insight into whether the infrastructure is salvageable, and begin to formulate a plan for recovery.